pimoroni/yukon/docs/modules/dual_motor.md

 It is also possible to access the motors individually using the properties `.motor1`, and `.motor2`.

 Up to four modules, for a total of 8 DC motors, can be used in this way, provided their PWM pins do not conflict.
-Refer to the Yukon board pinout for the slots you are using.
+Refer to the [Yukon Pinout Diagram](../yukon_pinout_diagram.png) for the slots you are using.

 #### More than 8 Motors